katekligman/twitter-mute-them-all/README.md

 3. You should now be in a settings area for the application.
 Under Application Settings, click "manage keys and access tokens"

-4. Next, click on "Keys and Access Tokens" in the tabs area directly under the top heading.
+4. Next, click on "Keys and Tokens" in the tabs area directly under the top heading.

-5. Note your Consumer Key and Consumer Secret codes from the top table.
-These are the first two.
+5. Note your Consumer Key and Consumer Secret codes from the top table under Consumer API Keys.
+These are the first two keys.

 6. Now scroll down to the very bottom of the page and click on the 'Create my access token' button.
 Note your access token key and access token secret codes.